 If the "In" button is selected as in the leftmost channel above, then the input to the track will be heard.
 If the "Disk" button is selected as in the second channel, then you will only hear the playback of the track.
-If neither button is selected, then Mixbus will use automatic monitoring to switch between In (as shown in the 3rd channel) and Disk (as shown in the 4th, rightmost channel).
+If neither button is selected, then Mixbus will use automatic monitoring to switch between In and Disk.
 Automatic monitoring is represented with an outline around the currently-selected option.